wds4/DCoSL/dips/coreProtocol/README.md

 - contexts are arranged in trees
 - default trust levels are user-adjustable
 - trust is inherited down the context tree

+-
+Maybe categorize "core protocol" DIPs as more general principles, less protocol per se:
+- networks and universally unique identifiers (move from 100b?)
+- perhaps the basic idea of a "word" should be moved here? (currently DIP-100)